Spain at the World Athletics Championships: Reassigned Medals

-Jesús Ángel García Bragado finished in third position in the 50km walk race in the 2009 World Athletics Championship held in Berlin behind Sergey Kirdyapkin of Russia and Trond Nymark of Norway.
-On January 15, 2015, Kirdyapkin's results were disqualified for doping violations so Jesús Ángel García Bragado was awarded with the silver medal.
+Jesús Ángel García Bragado finished in third position in the 50 km walk race in the 2009 World Athletics Championship held in Berlin behind Sergey Kirdyapkin of Russia and Trond Nymark of Norway.
+On January 15, 2015, Kirdyapkin was disqualified for a doping violation so Jesús Ángel García Bragado was awarded the silver medal.

 Ruth Beitia finished in third position (shared with Anna Chicherova of Russia) in the high jump in the 2013 World Championships held in Moscow behind Svetlana Shkolina of Russia and Brigetta Barrett of the United States.
-Shkolina was disqualified for doping violation and Ruth Beitia was awarded with the silver medal.
+Shkolina was disqualified for a doping violation and Ruth Beitia was awarded the silver medal.

-Miguel Ángel López finished in third position in the 20km walk in the 2013 World Championships held in Moscow behind Aleksandr Ivanov of Russia and Chen Ding of the China.
-Ivanov was disqualified for doping violation and Miguel Ángel López was awarded with the silver medal.
+Miguel Ángel López finished in third position in the 20 km walk in the 2013 World Championships held in Moscow behind Aleksandr Ivanov of Russia and Chen Ding of the China.
+Ivanov was disqualified for a doping violation and Miguel Ángel López was awarded the silver medal.